5 Things to do in Providence, Rhode Island

 1. Dine in historic Federal Hill

-Federal Hill is a neighborhood in Providence, which is well known for its’ abundance of authentic Italian restaurants.
+Federal Hill is a historic neighborhood in Providence, which is well known for its’ abundance of authentic Italian restaurants.
 Both casual and high end Italian choices line both sides of the road.
-Check out my reviews of Mediterraneo Caffe, Amici Bar and Grille, and Spirito’s.
+Whether you are craving ravioli, pizza, or lasagna, you can find it all here and more.
+Check out my reviews of Andino’s, Amici Bar and Grille, and Pizzico.

 Address: Atwells Avenue Providence, RI 02903